-Thanks in large part to Title VI of the Civil Rights Act of 1964, Executive Order 13611, and the CLAS Standards as foundations, we have developed the specialization into a profession in high demand.
-Now we count with new regulations within HHS 1557, which now allow patients to sue.
+Thanks in large part to Title VI of the Civil Rights Act of 1964, Executive Order 13611, and the CLAS Standards as foundations, the interpreting profession is now in high demand.
+HHS 1557, a nondiscrimination provision of the Affordable Care Act (ACA), “… extends nondiscrimination protections to individuals participating in:

 With the dedicated work of professionals within the language services and medical interpreting fields, a patient’s right to language access has continued to improve – but this doesn’t mean there isn’t still work to do.

 “Much has happened in [recent] years, which I will call the post-certification era.
 Yet much work is still needed in the field, and we cannot become complacent.” – Dr. Izabel Souza

 Hungry to find out more?
 Make sure to get a copy of Dr. Souza’s book, “Intercultural Mediation in Healthcare: : From the Professional Medical Interpreters’ Perspective“, which is available on Amazon and other major retailers.

 Some say that interpreting is the second oldest profession dating back to Ancient Egypt.
 In modern times, interpreting became used in a more established manner with the introduction of interpreting education programs – and with that, came the establishment of interpreting certifications. […]

 “Qualified medical interpreters play a role in reducing health care costs… Patients with limited English proficiency who communicate through interpreters have a 1.5-day shorter length of stay in the hospital, on average, than patients who do not.” […]